Astros vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in nine of their past 10 games and have gone 8-1 in those contests.
+- The Astros have played as the favorite in nine of their past 10 games and won eight of those contests.

-- In their last 10 games with a total, the Astros and their opponents have failed to hit the over six times.

 Discover More About This Game